ansin218/hugo-blog/content/travelogue/vietnam/things-to-do-in-hanoi-vietnam.md

 ## Rent a motorcycle

 While public transport is cheap and so are taxis despite getting scammed, renting a motorcycle in Vietnam is a different experience in itself.
 I hail from Chennai, a big metropolitan city of India with unruly traffic but Hanoi was a whole new world.
 However, thanks to my driving skills from India, I survived Hanoi.
 Getting a motorcycle in Hanoi is easy.
 I was not even asked for any driving license or ID proof and had to pay only 6 USD for the entire day.
 May be this is because I rented from the folks at my hotel and they already had my ID proof.
 The motorcycle comes with the tank partially filled and hence the onus is on you to keep track of fuel and refill it.
 Please check your motorcycle for brakes before you rent them and ask the provider for a helmet; it is usually free.
+The rent was around 6 USD per day.

 <img src = "https://images2.imgbox.com/54/95/dZVoeptN_o.jpg" alt = "Rent a motorcycle" width = "80%" />